Lakeland Regional High School

-Lakeland Regional High School is a comprehensive regional four-year public high school and school district serving students from the Boroughs of Ringwood and Wanaque (including its Haskell neighborhood), communities in Passaic County, New Jersey, United States, which have a combined population of about 25,000.
+Lakeland Regional High School is a comprehensive regional four-year public high school and school district serving students from the Boroughs of Ringwood and Wanaque (including its Haskell neighborhood), communities in Passaic County, in the U.S. state of New Jersey, which have a combined population of about 25,000.
+It is the only school of the Lakeland Regional High School District.

 Students come to the high school from the Ringwood Public School District and the Wanaque Borough Schools.
 Lakeland Regional High School is accredited by the State of New Jersey.

-As of the 2021–22 school year, the school had an enrollment of 902 students and 81.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
-There were 47 students (5.2% of enrollment) eligible for free lunch and 4 (0.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 847 students and 77.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
+There were 73 students (8.6% of enrollment) eligible for free lunch and 2 (0.2% of students) eligible for reduced-cost lunch.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 The high school has 115 professional staff members, with 60% having advanced degrees.
 There are 95 teachers, five area supervisors, and four guidance counselors.
 Lakeland also has a substance awareness coordinator, a complete child study team, a school nurse, a library-media specialist, an athletic trainer and several teacher aides.